 What I like the best was all cabins are spread out and not too close to your neighbor.
 You could pretty much run around naked if you wanted to.
 However, there was a trail next to ours, so no naked stuff was happening!

 I love that red mini-fridge.
 The sink is to the right of it, and the bathroom is to the right as well.
-See, not much walking around space, but who stays inside while camping anyways?
+See, not much walking around space, but who stays inside while camping anyway?
 Not us.

 Zipline in East Texas